MicrosoftDocs/powerbi-docs/powerbi-docs/developer/config-credentials.md

     pbiClient.Gateways.UpdateDatasource(gatewayId, datasourceId, credentialDetails);
     ```

-## Configure a new data source for On-premises data gateway
+## Configure a new data source for an On-premises data gateway

 1. Install the [On-premises data gateway](https://powerbi.microsoft.com/gateway/) on your machine.